zhill/enterprise-docs/content/docs/using/cli_usage/registries/configuring_registries.md

 The REGISTRY parameter should include the fully qualified hostname and port number of the registry.
 For example: registry.anchore.com:5000

-Anchore Engine will only pull images from a TLS/SSL enabled registry.
-If the registry is protected with a self signed certificate or a certificated signed by an unknown certificate authority then the `--insecure` parameter can be passed which instructs the Anchore Engine not to validate the certificate.
+Anchore Enterprise will only pull images from a TLS/SSL enabled registry.
+If the registry is protected with a self signed certificate or a certificated signed by an unknown certificate authority then the `--insecure` parameter can be passed which instructs Anchore Enterprise not to validate the certificate.

 Most Docker V2 compatible registries require username and password for authentication.
 Amazon ECR, Google GCR and Microsoft Azure include support for their own native credentialing.
 See Working with [AWS ECR Registry Credentials]({{< relref "ecr_configuration" >}}),